 The same principle applies to unslotted wastes.
 These come without holes and should only be installed into systems that do not incorporate an overflow.
 The drawback is that, in this case, a faster draining of water is not possible.

 The CLR Liquid.

-Depending on the level of adventure one would either immediately call a plumber, which is wise for those not very handy with minor repair jobs, or get their hands dirty by disengaging the showerhead from the pipe and perform internal vivisection of the inside parts.
-There is also the option of using CLR liquid, a common household item used for removing lime, rust and calcium deposits, but there is a cheaper and a simpler method that goes with using vinegar where you do not have to follow special instructions as with the CLR.
+Depending on the level of adventure, one would either immediately call a plumber, which is wise for those not very handy with minor repair jobs, or get their hands dirty by disengaging the showerhead from the pipe and performing internal vivisection of the inside parts.
+There is also the option of using CLR liquid, a common household item used for removing lime, rust and calcium deposits, but there is a cheaper and simpler method that goes with using vinegar where you do not have to follow special instructions as with the CLR.

 The Vinegar Method.